A little goes a long way

 Face masks are a must-have, especially for my oily, combination skin.
 Lately, however, I’ve gotten away from my weekly clay mask for a couple of reasons—namely laziness and sheet masks.
-While sheet masks are a fun self-care ritual and can be great for hydration, they don't have the same ability to soak up oil and impurities like clay masks.
+While sheet masks are a fun self-care ritual and can be great for hydration, they don't have the same ability to soak up oil and impurities as clay masks.

 Since I stopped using clay masks as frequently, my skin has changed—and not in a good way.
 I have more blackheads and congestion than I’ve had in months, so I thought it was high time to add a new clay option to my lineup.
 My favorite beauty influencer, Jackie Aina, is always using Fresh skincare on her Instagram stories, so, when looking for a new mask, I started there.
 After some research, I found that beauty editors and skincare enthusiasts both rave about the Fresh Umbrian Clay Pore Purifying Face Mask, so I wanted to put it to the test myself.

 Best for: Normal, dry, combination, and oily skin

 Uses: Clarifying the skin, minimizing pores and oil

 Active ingredients: Umbrian clay, sandalwood oil, chamomile flower, lavender water

 Byrdie Clean: Yes

 About the brand: Fresh is known for creating premium products that not only soothe the skin but help reveal revived, fresh complexions—no pun intended.